 Because of this many people choose to avoid aluminum where possible in the products they buy.

-The following is a recipe for an all-natural styptic powder substitute which offers similar wound healing, antibacterial, and analgesic properties, but without the aluminum.
+The following is a recipe for an all-natural styptic powder substitute that offers similar wound healing, antibacterial, and analgesic properties, but without aluminum.

 Ingredients in DIY Styptic Powder for Dogs

 Powerful coagulant.
-Here is a fascinating article on the use of cinnamon in woman with primary dysmenorrhea where they showed that:
+Here is a fascinating article on the use of cinnamon in women with primary dysmenorrhea where they showed that:

 “Cinnamon has a significant effect on reduction of pain, menstrual bleeding, nausea and vomiting due to primary dysmenorrhea, and with respect to no reported side effects, cinnamon can be regarded as a safe and effective treatment for primary dysmenorrhea.”

 Dried Calendula Flowers (Calendula officinalis)